jdsandifer/Portfolio/README.md

 - [Bible Statistics](https://github.com/jdsandifer/BibleStatistics/blob/master/README.md)
 - [HackerRank Problems](https://github.com/jdsandifer/HackerRank/blob/master/README.md)
+- Design Patterns

 ## Web Languages (JavaScript, CSS/Sass, HTML)

 - [Simple Speaker Timer](https://github.com/jdsandifer/SimpleSpeakerTimer/blob/master/README.md)
-- [Programming Language Reference List](http://codepen.io/jdsandifer/full/RGdNNN/): Uses React and JavaScript (ES6) to filter the list as you type.
+- [Programming Language Reference List](http://codepen.io/jdsandifer/full/RGdNNN/): Uses React and JavaScript (ES6) to filter the list as you type in the search box.

 ## Other Languages

 - PHP: I'm currently using this at my job working on a specialized presentation file server.
-The server syncs files between computers in different rooms and provides web access to them at presentation time.
+The server syncs files between computers in different rooms and provides access to them at the correct presentation time for each speaker.
+Essentially, the presenter's files are available on their computer and easily accessible at the correct time.
 - AutoLISP (a specific variant of LISP, similar to Common Lisp)
   - [ALUnit](https://github.com/jdsandifer/ALUnit/blob/master/README.md): The only open source unit testing framework for AutoLISP.

 ## Related Skills

-- I use the Colemak keyboard layout instead of the Qwerty default.
-Not only am I lessening the chance of typing related injuries and creating the chance to eventually type even faster, but it's more natural - it just feels like I'm more connected to the keyboard and my work.
-This also hightlights my tenacity as it was a difficult switch that took months, but I was commited to it once I had done the research and decided it was worth it.
+- Colemak: I use this keyboard layout instead of the Qwerty default.
+Not only am I lessening the chance of typing related injuries and creating the chance to eventually type even faster, but it's more natural to me - it just feels like I'm more connected to the keyboard and my work.
+This also hightlights my tenacity as it was a difficult switch that took months, but I was commited to it once I did the research and decided it was worth it.

-- I can solve Rubik's cubes.
-This is a small testament to my problem solving skills and a larger demonstration of my tenacity and my ability to find the best published solution to a problem based on my own criteria.
-In this case, that meant finding someone who had a solution to the last stage of the puzzle with the fewest steps so I was most likely to remember the patterns.
+- Rubik's cubes: I can solve them.
+This is a testament to my problem solving skills and a demonstration of my tenacity.
+It also shows my ability to find the best online solution to a problem based on specific criteria - I didn't figure out the last step on my own and I wanted a method that was easy to remember.